briandipalma/flux-ideas/README.md

-# Flux ideas
+# Functional flux

 As discussed in Dan Abramov's
-[the evolution of flux frameworks](https://medium.com/@dan_abramov/the-evolution-of-flux-frameworks-6c16ad26bb31) the latest crop of flux libraries are tending to share an interesting mutation on the original pattern.
+[the evolution of flux frameworks](https://medium.com/@dan_abramov/the-evolution-of-flux-frameworks-6c16ad26bb31) the latest crop of flux libraries tend to share an interesting mutation on the original pattern.
 Their stores are stateless.
 In the original flux pattern stores contained the domain logic and state.
 They would listen to actions, and if the action was relevant to the store their logic would mutate their state and emit change events.